semiotic-ai/vscode-sql-studio/README.md

 Notice that the circle is blue for SQL-enabled subgraphs and red for subgraphs that aren't.
 That's your clue.

-There's one more distinction we need to make.
-There are SQL-enabled and SQL-disabled subgraphs.
-There are also selected subgraphs and unselected subgraphs.
 When you select a subgraph, the gray part turns green.

 ![sql_subgraph_selected](./resources/sql_subgraph_sel.png)